ginstrom/paladin-novel/chapters/04_crack-in-the-chain.md

 "Ah, I almost forgot," said Gond.
 "Alia—this ribbon must be yours."

-The girl accepted the ribbon worldlessly, holding it tightly.
+The girl accepted the ribbon wordlessly, holding it tightly.

 Later, around a sputtering fire, Pell sketched a rough map in the dirt.
 "Patrol road runs here," he said, dagger tracing a line intersecting the path they had used.
 "We're safe enough for a night, maybe two.
 But they'll be swarming like angry hornets once that bastard guard starts squawking."
 He avoided Gond's gaze.